Opinion | I’m a census enumerator. Each person I count feels like a victory.

 Even when a doorbell works and I can hear people inside, often no one answers.
 Enumerators are not allowed to peek in windows or enter private property, but the etiquette sometimes gets murky.
 If I see a unit off the main house and a side door with a doorbell, do I walk through a gate to get to the door?

 In this case, I was two steps in when a Doberman came racing around the back of the house with teeth bared.
-Dog bites are the second leading cause of injury to census workers, after falls, but we can’t carry Mace or pepper spray.
+Dog bites are the second-leading cause of injury to census workers, after falls, but we can’t carry Mace or pepper spray.
 All I had was my nylon briefcase marked CENSUS in big block letters.
 I held it out and backed away slowly, crooning, “Noooo, noooo,” until I got to the gate and slammed it between me and Cujo.
 Then I headed back to my car for a load of M&M’s.

 I have provoked my own share of fear.
 I showed my ID to a young man who said he had to get his mother and quickly shut the door.
 I heard rustling and whispering and finally a woman cautiously reopened the door.
 Seeing my ID, she yelled into the house, “You dummy!
 It’s the Census Bureau, not the FBI.”